paulohenriquerosa/teste-t10/README.md

 # Create a Virtual environment
 $ virtualenv .venv

-# Activate the virtual environment
+# Enable the virtual environment
 $ source .venv/bin/activate

-# Run project setup
-$ python setup.py install

-# Install all requirements
-$ pip install -r requirements.txt

-# Setup app folder to become a package
+# Setup app folder to become a package and install all packages
 $ pip install -e .

+# Disable and enable the virtual environment for load the changes
+$ deactivate && source .venv/bin/activate

 # Create the instance of postgreSQL using docker
 $ docker run --name t10_database \